Access, Hours and Services

 - Internet access is provided solely for art-related inquiry and research.
 Use is restricted to 20 minutes per client per day.
 Emailing or downloading files is not permitted.

-- Use of cellphones and personal stereo players is forbidden in the reading rooms.
+- Use of cellphones and portable music players is forbidden in the reading rooms.
 Please ensure that your cellphone is turned off.

-- Food and beverages (including bottled water) are not permitted in the reading rooms.
+- Only water bottles are permitted and must be kept on the floor.
+Food and all other beverages (including coffee) are not permitted in the reading rooms.